 Group Benefits at Retirement

-As a retiree you can participate in the health and dental plans at the time of your retirement.
-Currently these benefits are the same as your active benefits.
+As a retiree you can participate in the health and dental plans at the time of your retirement, but if hired after January 1, 2016 you require 10 years of service for retiree health and dental benefits.
+Currently these benefits are very similar as your active benefits.
 Additional information is provided in your retirement package.

 Should you reject any or all of the Green Shield coverage at the time of retirement, there is one re-enrolment date each year on July 1.
 University of Toronto Pension Services must be notified in writing by May 31 of the year in which you wish to be enrolled for coverage effective July 1.